Marmorkrebs are cloning crayfish

 Marmorkrebs are invasive

 Marmorkrebs have been introduced in many countries, and have established populations in some.
 They can damage agriculture and threaten native species.
-Marmorkrebs should not be used for bait (see here), kept in outdoor tanks or ponds (Marmorkrebs can migrate over land; see here), or placed in any other situation where they could be released into natural ecosystems.
+Marmorkrebs should not be used for bait, kept in outdoor tanks or ponds (Marmorkrebs can migrate over land), or placed in any other situation where they could be released into natural ecosystems.

-The European Union banned possession, trade, transport, production, and release of Marmorkrebs (and several other crayfish species) in 2016.
+The European Union banned Marmorkrebs (i.e., possession, trade, transport, production, and release) and some other crayfish species in 2016.
 The United Kingdom retained this prohibition after its departure from the European Union in 2020.

-Japan banned breeding and selling Marmorkrebs (and several other crayfish species) in 2020.
+Japan banned breeding and selling Marmorkrebs (and other crayfish species) in 2020.

 In North America, Marmorkrebs are prohibited in: